integritee-network/integritee-node/README.md

 Encointer-node is the implementation of the [encointer.org](https://encointer.org) blockchain.
 Use this together with the mobile phone app [encointer-app](https://github.com/encointer/encointer-app)

-# PoC2
+# PoC2 (v0.2.0)
 Goal: show the entire flow from bootstrapping to regular ceremonies at live demos

 Simplifications for PoC2 (with respect to whitepaper)

-* ignore geoposition
-* ignore exact time (Demonstration Speaker can warp time to next phase when people are ready)
+* fake time (Demonstration Speaker can warp time to next phase when people are ready)
 * no anonymity, only pseudonymity
-* use srml_balances for token
 * tx fees instead of POET
 * permissioned consensus instead of dPOET
-* no chat functionality in app
 * assignments on-chain instead of IPFS

 The cli client is based on [substrate-api-client](https://github.com/scs/substrate-api-client)